OCR-D/ocr-d.github.io/projects.md

 The project “Skalierbare Verfahren der Text- und Strukturerkennung für die Volltextdigitalisierung historischer Drucke” has the goal of developing a complete OCR-Workflow for a high quality mass digitization of historical prints from the 17th-18th century.
-For each step in the workflow innovative methods should be made available as tools.
+For each step in the workflow, innovative methods should be made available as tools.
 Module 1.B: Bildoptimierung is the basis on which high quality OCR provided.
 For each optimization step there are a wide variety of algorithms available, however not all of them are suitable to the